Zymbit-Docs/docs/content/bootware-one-two/getting-started/_index.md

   Overlay image from files added with zbcli manifest
 ```

-You can Optionally provide an image version.
+You can optionally provide an image version.
 This is for your use in helping to identify the image later.
 It is not used in the process.

-Next, you will be prompted for Signing Keys.
+Next, you will be prompted for signing keys.
 Keys can be Software or Hardware based.
+Keys are used for signing and verification of images.
 Software keys are supported on all Zymbit products.
 Hardware keys are supported with Secure Compute Module (SCM) or HSM6 products.
 Had we chosen earlier to include hardware key support, we would be asked to choose either hardware or software key support.
 We chose earlier to not include hardware key support.
 You can use an existing key or the script will create keys for you.
 For this Quickstart, we will generate a new Software key.
 Select `Create new software key slot`

 ```
 ?
 Select key slot ›